-The Power Wave 455M/STT (CE) semi-automatic power source is designed to be a part of a modular, multi-process welding system.
-Depending on configuration, it can support constant current, constant voltage, STT and pulse welding modes.
+The Power Wave 455M (CE) semi-automatic power source is designed to be a part of a modular, multiprocess welding system.
+Depending on configuration, it can support constant current, constant voltage, and pulse welding modes.

-The Power Wave 455M/STT (CE) power source is designed to be used with the semi automatic family of Power Feed wire feeders, operating as a system.
+The Power Wave 455M (CE) power source is designed to be used with the semi automatic family of Power Feed wire feeders, operating as a system.
 Each component in the system has special circuitry to "talk with" the other system components, so each component (power source, wire feeder, user interface) knows what the other is doing at all times.
 These components communicate with ArcLink

-The POWER WAVE 455M/STT (CE) is a high performance, digitally controlled inverter welding power source capable of complex, high-speed waveform control.
-Properly equipped, it can support the GMAW, GMAW-P, FCAW, SMAW, GTAW, STT and CAC processes.
+The Power Wave 455M (CE) is a high performance, digitally controlled inverter welding power source capable of complex, high-speed waveform control.
+Properly equipped, it can support the GMAW, GMAW-P, FCAW, SMAW, GTAW, and CAC processes.
 It carries an output rating of 400 amps, 36 volts (at 100% duty cycle).
-The STT process is supported at currents up to 325 amps at 100% duty cycle.

-RECOMMENDED PROCESSES AND EQUIPMENT RECOMMENDED PROCESSES
+RECOMMENDED PROCESSES AND EQUIPMENT

+RECOMMENDED PROCESSES

-The POWER WAVE 455M/STT (CE) can be set up in a number of configurations, some requiring optional equipment or welding programs.
-Each machine is factory preprogrammed with multiple welding procedures, typically including GMAW, GMAW-P, FCAW, SMAW, GTAW, STT and CAC-A for a variety of materials, including mild steel, stainless steel, cored wires, and aluminum.
+The Power Wave 455M (CE) can be set up in a number of configurations, some requiring optional equipment or welding programs.
+Each machine is factory preprogrammed with multiple welding procedures, typically including GMAW, GMAW-P, FCAW, GTAW, and CAC for a variety of materials, including mild steel, stainless steel, cored wires, and aluminum.

-The POWER WAVE 455M/STT (CE) is recommended for semi-automatic welding with ArcLink compatible equipment like the Power Feed M/STT series of feeders.
-The POWER WAVE 455M/STT (CE) can have a number of modules installed that allow the machine to be used in Robotic and hard automation applications.
+The Power Wave 455M (CE) is recommended for semi-automatic welding with ArcLink compatible equipment like the Power Feed M series of feeders.
+The Power Wave 455M (CE) can have a number of modules installed that allow the machine to be used in Robotic and hard automation applications.